 1. Check for injuries.

+In 2020 alone, roughly 4.8 million people were injured in car accidents.
 Safety should always be your top priority.
 Immediately following the car accident—no matter the size or severity—you should check yourself and your passengers for any injuries.
 If you’re able to safely, you should also check on the safety of the other driver.
 Even if you feel fine, the adrenaline from the crash may be masking your injuries, which is why it’s always smart to seek medical attention.

 2. Get to a safe area.